Morsmalleo/AhMyth/README.md

 #
 Give this repository a ⭐ to support our work.

+Support through TeamViewer is available for free for those that have persistent errors.

 Contributions are more than welcome, as AhMyth will continue to be maintained until it has reached its goal of being able to provide more payload options for multiple platforms other than just Android (i.e `.exe/.msi`, `.php` etc).